Moors and Christians

 Instructions

-Rinse the black beans, previously sorted, and place them in a pressure cooker with plenty of water.
-Put them on high heat until the pot reaches pressure, then lower the heat to medium and cook for 30 to 40 minutes.
-The beans should be tender but should not split.
+Wash the black beans, which have been previously sorted, and place them in a pressure cooker with plenty of water.
+Set the heat to high until the pot reaches pressure, then reduce the heat to medium and cook for 30 to 40 minutes.
+The beans should be tender but not split open.
 Remove the broth and set it aside.
 Rinse the soft beans.

-Raw white rice with sofrito / CiberCuba Cocina
+Raw white rice with the sofrito / CiberCuba Cocina

-In a pot, combine the finely chopped onion and garlic, the bell peppers cut into very thin strips, oregano, and oil.
-Sauté everything lightly until the onion turns a golden color.
-Add the rice and mix it with the sautéed ingredients.
-Then, incorporate the beans, bay leaf, and the bean broth.
+Place the finely chopped onion and garlic, the very thinly sliced peppers, oregano, and oil in a pot.
+Sauté everything lightly until the onion turns golden.
+Add the rice and mix it with the sautéed mixture.
+Then incorporate the beans, bay leaf, and bean broth.
 Adjust the salt to your taste and cover the pot.

-Pressure cooker just opened with Moros y Cristianos rice / CiberCuba Cocina
+Pressure cooker just opened with Moros y Cristianos rice / CiberCuba Kitchen

-Set over medium heat until the pot reaches pressure.
+Cook over medium heat until the pot reaches pressure.
 Lower the heat intensity and let it cook for 10 minutes.
 Uncover the pot and check that the rice is dry.
-Stir it to fluff it up and to prevent it from sticking to the bottom of the pot.
-Let it rest slightly covered.
+Stir it to fluff it up and prevent it from sticking to the bottom of the pot.
+Let it rest lightly covered.

-Remove the Arroz Moro to separate the grains / CiberCuba Cocina
+Remove the Arroz Moro so that it can be fluffed. / CiberCuba Cocina

-This basic recipe for moro rice can be made in a regular pot, but the cooking times will double.
-Additionally, it can be enhanced by adding fried pork, empellitas, or chicharrones.
-These ingredients impart a very special flavor to the rice and add different textures to the dish.
+This basic recipe for arroz moro can be prepared in a regular pot, but the cooking times will double.
+Additionally, it can be enriched by adding fried pork, empellitas, or chicharrones.
+These ingredients give a very special flavor to the rice and incorporate different textures into the dish.
 However, it is ultimately up to the cook's discretion.

 Moros y Cristianos rice with olive oil, pork cracklings, and chives / CiberCuba Cocina